 - Pursuing your passion and using your skills

 - Potential to earn more than a waged employee

 Disadvantages of self-employment

-It can be helpful to work with an experienced business or career coach to determine if self-employment is right for you.
+Working with an experienced business or career coach can be helpful to determine if self-employment is the right choice for you.
 They will prompt you to think about the viability of your business idea, whether you are suited to self-employment and consider the practicalities involved.
 Once you’ve weighed up the pros and cons and made the decision that’s right for you, you can plan a way forward to achieve your goals.